-The School of Biological Sciences has research strengths in four broad discipline areas:
+The School of Biological Sciences has research strengths in three broad discipline areas:

-This research is undertaken in freshwater, marine and terrestrial environments, from the tropics to the Antarctic, and in a laboratory setting.
-Investigations span a range of organisms, from unicellular algae and bacteria to plants, invertebrates and vertebrates.
-The School has a global network of collaborators that includes the university sector, not-for-profit organizations and government agencies, and contributes to the work of several international conventions and agreements, and play leading roles in professional societies spanning evolution, ecology, developmental biology, the environment, and human health.
+This research is undertaken in freshwater, marine and terrestrial environments, from the tropics to the Antarctic, and in state-of-the-art laboratory settings.
+Investigations span a range of organisms, from unicellular algae and bacteria to plants, invertebrates and vertebrates including humans.
+The School has a global network of collaborators that includes the university sector, not-for-profit organizations, industry and government agencies.
+The Members of the School contribute to the work of several international conventions and agreements, and play leading roles in professional societies spanning evolution, ecology, developmental biology, the environment, and human health.